MUDAL/Smart-Aquarium/README.md

 ## Description
 The Smart Aquarium System is a device that monitors water quality in real-time for aquariums.
 This system utilizes an ESP32 [Master] and an Arduino Nano [Node] to enable wireless communication and sensor
-data acquisition and management, respectively.
+data acquisition and management.
 It includes multiple sensors, such as PH, TDS, temperature,
 and turbidity sensors, to provide comprehensive information about water quality.

 ## Features